websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/cross-cluster-replication.md

 To set up Cross-Cluster Replication you must

 - [Purchase a LES subscription](https://www.liferay.com/products/dxp/enterprise-search)
-- Install the CCR Module on Liferay DXP
+- Install the CCR Module on all Liferay DXP nodes in the local/follower data center
 - Decide which indexes to replicate from the leader cluster
 - Configure the Elasticsearch Clusters
 - Configure the Liferay DXP Cluster
 - Define the Leader and Follower
 - Replicate the Leader Indexes

-Read this article for an overview of the steps, then see the next article, [a step-by-step tutorial](./configuring-cross-cluster-replication.md), to get a local example up and running.
+Read this article to better understand the steps, then see the next article, [which introduces a use case](./configuring-ccr-a-basic-use-case.md) and gets you started setting up a local example.

 ## Liferay DXP: Install the LES Cross-Cluster Replication Module

 Any Liferay DXP node that will read from a local cluster's follower indexes and write through a separate connection to the remote cluster's leader indexes must have the CCR module installed.
-This module is available with your LES subscription.
+This module is available to download (as a LPKG file) with your LES subscription.

-Liferay DXP cluster nodes that read and write from the same Elasticsearch cluster only need to configure a normal REMOTE mode connection to the Leader Elasticsearch cluster.
-They do not need the CCR module.
+If configuring Liferay DXP cluster nodes to read and write from the same Elasticsearch cluster, configure a normal REMOTE mode connection to the Leader Elasticsearch cluster.
+The CCR module is unnecessary for these nodes.

 ##  Liferay DXP: Decide Which Indexes to Replicate from the Remote Cluster